 For complete control of how numbers are converted to strings,

-function (see Section 6.2).
+use the format function (see Section 6.2).

 Functions in Lua can return many values.
 Because there are no type declarations, when a function is called the system does not know how many values the function will return, or how many parameters it needs.
 Therefore, sometimes, a list of values must be adjusted, at run time, to a given length.
 If there are more values than are needed, then the excess values are thrown away.
 If there are less values than are needed, then the list is extended with as many nil's as needed.
 This adjustment occurs in multiple assignments (see Section 4.4.2) and in function calls (see Section 4.5.8).